 To understand today's headlines, we must look at yesterday's decisions.
 Ukraine has been one of the world's largest grain exporters, with agricultural products representing a crucial component of its economy and global food security.
 Russian occupation forces have treated Ukrainian grain as spoils of war, confiscating harvests, commandeering storage facilities, and establishing export channels through Russian-controlled ports.

-International organizations including the United Nations and International Criminal Court have documented what they characterize as organized theft of Ukrainian resources.
+International organizations including the and have documented what they characterize as of Ukrainian resources.
 These activities constitute war crimes under international humanitarian law, which prohibits pillaging and the exploitation of occupied territories for the benefit of occupying powers.